Maxy747/Cybersecurity-Internship-Elevate_labs/Task 3/report.md

 ## 1. Executive Summary

-[cite_start]This report outlines the results of a vulnerability assessment performed on a host PC, as required by the Elevate Labs Cybersecurity Internship program. [cite: 2] [cite_start]The objective was to use a vulnerability scanner to identify common security risks on a personal computer. [cite: 6] The scan was conducted using OpenVAS (Greenbone Security Manager) and successfully identified 82 total results, including two notable medium-severity vulnerabilities that require attention.
+This report outlines the results of a vulnerability assessment performed on a host PC, as required by the Elevate Labs Cybersecurity Internship program.
+The objective was to use a vulnerability scanner to identify common security risks on a personal computer.
+The scan was conducted using OpenVAS (Greenbone Security Manager) and successfully identified 82 total results, including two notable medium-severity vulnerabilities that require attention.

 ## 2. Scan Details